 Although the DB7 remains on sale during the 2001 model year, Aston Martin is concentrating on a brand-new model, the Vanquish.
 Introduced at the Geneva Motor Show in Switzerland in March 2001, the Vanquish gets a 6.0-liter V-12 engine that generates more than 450 horsepower and is said to be capable of accelerating from zero to 60 mph in less than 4.5 seconds.
 The Vanquish will come in two-passenger and 2+2 form.

-Clean, curvy lines and a low grille with integral headlights and fog lights give the DB7 a distinctive and elegant appearance, whether in coupe or open Volante form.
+Exterior Clean, curvy lines and a low grille with integral headlights and fog lights give the DB7 a distinctive and elegant appearance, whether in coupe or open Volante form.
 Any color the customer desires can be ordered.

 Interior Officially a 2+2 coupe, the DB7 has a backseat but its tiny and intended only for occasional use.
 Customers can request that the backseat be omitted to allow more cargo space.
 Connolly leather, similar to the upholstery seen in Britains House of Lords, blends with wood veneer trim in the posh interior.
 Here, too, customers can choose other materials to suit their personal tastes.
 Aston Martins have another special feature: Instead of turning the key, you push a red dashboard button to start the engine.